 - Before driving with a vehicle in tow, double-check all cables and ensure locking pins are engaged.

 Tow truck companies are essential services since they must be on the scene to rescue stranded vehicles.
-During the current coronavirus pandemic, truck drivers must take extra precautions to preserve their safety and health.
+It’s important for drivers to take extra precautions and preserve their safety and health.

-- PPE and handwashing: The Centers for Disease Control and Prevention (CDC) recommends wearing a cloth face cover in public and washing your hands often for at least 20 seconds.
+- PPE and handwashing: Wash your hands often for at least 20 seconds during cold and flu season.
 For a truck driver who may not have access to a sink while out on the road, hand sanitizer containing at least 60% alcohol will work.
+Hand washing is a good rule of thumb for keeping attendance numbers up and workers healthy.

-- Disinfect trucks: The CDC recommends cleaning and disinfecting frequently touched surfaces.
+- Disinfect trucks: Clean and disinfect frequently touched surfaces.
 For a truck driver, these include door handles, steering wheels, consoles and dashboards.
-Many roadside service companies are cleaning their vehicles several times a day.
+Many roadside service companies clean their vehicles several times a day for good practice and to stop the spread of germs.
 Consider wearing disposable gloves before servicing a disabled vehicle.
-Dispose of them safely after touching the car.
+Dispose of them after touching the car to avoid dirt and contaminants from touching the skin.